webdevtodayjason/context-forge/docs/ide-configs/copilot/README.md

    - Copilot Chat will reference instruction files
    - Inline suggestions follow project patterns
    - Code generation matches your standards

+5. Using PRP prompts (VS Code only):
+   - Type `/` in Copilot Chat to see available prompts
+   - Use `/prp-overview` to understand implementation stages
+   - Use `/prp-stage-1`, `/prp-stage-2`, etc. for specific stages
+   - Use `/prp-validation` to check progress

 ## Best Practices